 So there you have it.
 Our list of a few things to do in Oahu in the winter, including holiday events, other seasonal activities in December, January, and more.

-Remember, many of these options are included on the Go Oahu Card, where you can save up to 55% on combined admission vs paying at the gate.
+Remember, many of these options are included on the Go Oahu pass, where you can save up to 55% on combined admission vs paying at the gate.

-Please note, the Winter events taking place at some of these attractions may be separately ticketed and not included with the Go Oahu Card.
+Please note, the Winter events taking place at some of these attractions may be separately ticketed and not included with the Go Oahu pass.

 We hope you plan to add a few of these fun options to your winter vacation itinerary.